elefA/Capstone-Project/README.md

 # Capstone-Project
+My Capstone was about a multi-player Android application that users could connect to a game server and play a simplified game of poker.

 The application runs locally either in a LAN environment or in the same computer using Android Emulators that run the mobile application part of the code.